haberdashPI/vscode-modal-keys/README.md

 debt to the hard and thoughtful work put into that extension.
 There are some important features that differ between the two extensions.

+Features that ModalKeys has, which ModalEdit lacks.

-1. Revised keymap format: I personally find ModalEdit's keymap format to be a little cumbersome.
+1. Concise keymap format: I've designed a terser, simplified keymap format;
-   I've tried to increase its succinctness and ease of use.
-2. Customized modes: ModalEdit only allows for a 'normal' and 'visual' mode, ModalKeys allows for any number of custom "normal-like" modes.
+2. Customized modes: You can define your own key modes, to expand the keymap more easily
-3. Search term highlighting: ModalEdit does not highlight text that is part of its custom search feature (there is an open [PR](https://github.com/johtela/vscode-modaledit/pull/19) for this feature), ModalKeys highlights searched text by default (but you can turn this feature off).
+3. Search term highlighting: ModalKeys highlights search terms by default (there is an open [PR](https://github.com/johtela/vscode-modaledit/pull/19).
-4. Kakoune-like 'repeat-selection': if you are creating a modal editing experience around kakoune's noun-verb model (compared to vim's verb-noun model), it is useful to be able to repeat the last selection (e.g. noun) that occurred before a verb.
-ModalKeys provides a `repateLastUsedSelection` for this purpose.
+4. Search with regex: The `search` command can optional use regex expressions
+4. Kakoune-like 'repeat-selection': ModalKeys provides a `repateLastUsedSelection` to make implementing kakoune noun-verb workflows repeatable (in contrast with vim's verb-noun workflows)

-There are a few things ModalKeys removes in functionality from ModalEdit that I did not want to maintain.
-These are features for which there are alternatives I prefer.
+ModalKeys is missing a few features I did not want to maintain from ModalEdit.
+These features are well covered by multiple existing extensions in VSCode.

-1. Bookmarks - ModalEdit has basic implementation of bookmarking.
-I personally find that the existing extensions focused on just implementing bookmarks do a better job of implementing this feature, and they are easily interfaced with ModalKeys.
-2. Quick Snippets - I prefer keyboard macros and VSCode's built in snippets.
-There are also good, dedicated extensions for various snippet features you might want.

-My re-organizing of this project is also part of my plans to pave the way for fully functional keyboard macros.
+My re-organizing of this project is also part of my plans to pave the way for fully functional keyboard macros and

 ## Getting Started